How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-In this tutorial we are going to show you how to configure other WordPress widgets.
+In this tutorial you will learn how to configure other sidebar widgets.

-Now that you know how to set up a text widget containing a clickable contact button, let’s configure a widget for displaying Categories on your sidebar menu.
+Now that you have configure a text widget containing a clickable contact button, let’s configure a widget for displaying Post Categories on the sidebar.

-By default, the Categories widget already displays on the sidebar section.
-Place this widget wherever you want your categories to display by clicking and dragging it in your sidebar area …
+The Categories widget already displays on the sidebar by default.
+All you have to do, therefore, is place the widget wherever you want your categories to display by clicking and dragging it on your sidebar widget area …

 (WordPress Post Categories)

-Note: We plan to create step-by-step tutorials on how to configure WordPress post categories.
+Note: We are currently putting together tutorials on how to configure WordPress categories.

-• Check Display as dropdown if you plan to have several categories (this significantly reduces the size of the widget content by displaying all categories in a drop-down menu).
-Leave the box unticked if you want a list of all categories to display on your sidebar navigation section.
+• Check Display as dropdown if you have too many categories (this significantly reduces the size of the widget content by displaying all categories in a drop-down menu).
+Leave the box unticked if you want a list of all categories to display on your sidebar.
 (2)

 (Categories widget settings)

-Load the site in your browser or refresh the page to see how the Categories widget will display to your visitors …
+Click Visit Site or reload your page to see how your Categories widget will display to visitors …

 (WordPress Categories widget added to sidebar section)